LoganPippin/01_seo_refactor/README.md

 * The URL of the GitHub repository.
 Give the repository a unique name and include a README describing the project.

+## Project Description

+We had to change all the div tags to semantic html elements if applicable and change the css accordingly and add alt attributes to images.
+I also changed the title to be a more accurate description of the website.
+Changed the css order of elements so that it follows the html and goes in order form h1 to h4.

 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.